xiuql/BDSIM4CEPC/manual/source/model_description.rst

 .. note:: The poleface rotation angle is limited to +/- pi/4 radians.

-.. note:: If a non-zero poleface rotation angle is specified, the element preceding/succeeding
+.. note:: If a non-zero poleface rotation angle is specified, the element preceding / succeeding
-      the rotated magnet face must either be a drift or an rbend with opposite rotation (eg an rbend with e2=0.1 can be followed by an rbend with e1=-0.1).
-The preceding/succeeding element must be longer than the projected length from the rotation, given by :math:`2\times\tan{\left(~\lvert~\text{poleface_angle}~\rvert~\right)}`.
+	  the rotated magnet face must either be a drift or an rbend with opposite rotation (e.g. an sbend with :math:`e2 = 0.1` can be followed by an sbend with :math:`e1 = -0.1`).
+The preceding / succeeding element must be longer than the projected length from the rotation, given by :math:`2 \tan(\mathrm{eX})`.

 Examples::